-- 1. A student who started the Bachelor's degree in Applied Earth Sciences on 1 September 2019 or later, may receive the designation 'cum laude' for the Bachelor's degree audit if the Board of Examiners decides to grant this distinction and the following requirements have been met: - a. the weighted average of the results in terms of credits from the subjects, excluding the Bachelor's Final Project and the minor, is at least 8.0; passes (V) and exemptions (VR) will not be taken into consideration.
+- A student who started the Bachelor's degree in Applied Earth Sciences on 1 September 2020 or later, may receive the designation 'cum laude' for the Bachelor's degree audit if the Board of Examiners decides to grant this distinction and the following requirements have been met: - a. the weighted average of the results in terms of credits from the subjects, excluding the Bachelor's Final Project and the minor, is at least 8.0; passes (V) and exemptions (VR) will not be taken into consideration.
 For students who started their study program in 2016-2017 or earlier, the minor does count towards the calculation of the weighted average; - b. the number of credits from the subjects for which a pass (V) has been earned or an exemption (VR) has been granted is not allowed to exceed 30 credits in total.
-An exemption can be made when a student followed a minor at a university abroad; - c. the result for the Bachelor Final Project is at least 8.5; - d. the duration of study, from enrolment on the programme to the student taking the final examination component, does not exceeded four years, allowing for any delays officially recognised in accordance with the Graduation Support Scheme (RAS) or TU Delft Profiling Fund Regulations. - 2.
-In special cases, the Board of Examiners may decide to grant the designation 'cum laude' to a student who does not meet the requirements referred to in section 1 if the Board of Examiners determines that the student in question has shown exceptional skills in the degree programme in question.
-The BoE needs a written statement by the MSc coordinator and/or chairperson of the assessment committee, stating the reasons of the student's outstanding performance during the degree programme. - 3.
-A student who started the Applied Earth Sciences Bachelor's degree before 1 September 2019 can obtain the 'cum laude' designation for the Bachelor's examination in accordance with the provisions of the Rules and Regulations from the year the student started the degree programme.
+An exemption can be made when a student followed a minor at a university abroad: - c. the result for the Bachelor Final Project is at least 8.5; - d. the duration of study, from enrolment on the programme to the student taking the final examination component, does not exceeded four years, allowing for any delays officially recognised in accordance with the Graduation Support Scheme (RAS) or TU Delft Profiling Fund Regulations.